-A Fantasy Writers’ Handbook has been out for nearly two weeks and I’ve at last had a chance to reflect on the experience of putting it all together and attempting to get it out to the world.
-I’ve self-published in the past, but it was more like getting my ankles wet than diving head first into the deep end.
-This time round I’ve learned a hell of a lot.
+A Fantasy Writers’ Handbook has been out for nearly two weeks and I’ve at last had a chance to reflect on the experience of publishing and getting it out to the world.
+I’ve self-published in the past, but it was more like getting my ankles wet than diving headfirst into the deep end.
+This time around I’ve learned a hell of a lot.
 In this post, I thought I’d share with you the top five things I’ve picked up.

 Save yourself hours of frustration later by setting everything up in the right format first.
 If you’re publishing through a specific service, spend a few minutes checking out their formatting requirements first.
 Kindle Direct Publishing, for instance (the one I used), has different formatting guidelines for ebooks and paperbacks.

 One of the biggest frustrations for me was indenting the first line of paragraphs.
 For some reason, the nice long space offered up by the TAB key doesn’t translate to editing software.
 It’s a problem easily solved, though.
 In Microsoft Word, simply right click anywhere on the white page, and then click on ‘paragraph’.
 On the ‘indents and spacing tab’, look for the section headed ‘indentation’.
 Look for the drop-down menu titled ‘special’.
 Select ‘first line’, and there you have it.
 Piece of piss.
 You can change the size of your indentation using the arrow keys next to the dropdown.
 If you’re just doing this to your manuscript now, be watchful.
 It’ll automatically indent your paragraphs for you but will include the space made by the TAB key.
 I had to go through every paragraph of my 300-page book deleting that phoney TAB space.
 I hate it now, more than anything.